· Fundamental analysis traders look at events,central banks, political risk, or capital flows

 When driving a car, we need to understand the basics of how a car functions and how to use it on the road.
 There would be a lot more accidents if drivers couldn’t understand the basis of driving.

 In regard Forex trading, the most important thing is to understand the basis of how market operates.
 Fundamental analysis is superior to technical analysis since we can rationalize why the market, we are trading is moving the way it is.
 Technical analysis still has relevance to trading and should also be considered, but fundamental analysis should come first.
+This is exactly why our students in the Top Traders Academy are some of the best Forex traders.

 To help support our position, you should check out the Mad Hedge Fund Manager’s thoughts on this matter: